 Students will be able to check their Pell Grant eligibility by logging into the National Student Loan Data System (NSLDS) Student Access Web site.
 Students will need to use their Federal Student Aid PIN to login to this site to view their Pell Grant eligibility

 To be eligible for financial aid a student must be matriculated at CCSU, a U.S. citizen or eligible non-citizen, and taking at least six hours per semester.

 Changes in federal regulations impact how financial aid can be used for repeated courses.
 A repeated course is eligible for financial aid if it has never been completed with a grade of D- or higher (passed).

 Reminder to Graduate Students

-Because of this new federal legislative change, we urge you to carefully consider the amount you may borrow.
-Only borrow what you need!
+Because of this new federal legislative change, we urge care when considering the amount you may borrow.